ChrisMcPherson/mids-205-weather-assistant/README.md

 be categorized into the following sections:

   - Stream and archive weather forecasts and current weather conditions for 70,000
-  - Deserialize, Transform, and enhance the weather data stream using the Kafka messaging queue and Strom processing engine
+  - Deserialize, Transform, and enhance the weather data stream using the Kafka messaging queue and Strom processing engine (a working Batch processing version in also included)
   - Store data in Hive and query using Presto "speed of thought" query engine
   - Score cities on forecasting accuracy and visualize using Tableau